telefonicaid/iot-activation/tutorials/Kite_Platform.md

 available in the Help menu in the web portal.

-# Quick view to Kite Grafic Interface
+# Quick view to Kite Graphic Interface

-The grafic interface of Kite is organised in three sections:
+The graphic interface of Kite is organised in three sections:

 - 1 Configuration menu
 - 2 Main menu